 Bleach as Termiticide

-Another reason why you shouldn't use bleach as termiticide is because bleach is extremely dangerous to plant life.
-Bleach can generate toxins like dioxin to soil.
+Another reason why you shouldn’t use bleach as termiticide is that bleach is extremely dangerous to plant life.
+Bleach can generate toxins like dioxin to the soil.
 When it happens, you will have no luck growing plants on that soil.
-Also, bleach can contaminate water source or water table.
+Also, bleach can contaminate a water source or water table.

 Chlorine Contaminated Soil

-Chlorine, the main ingredient of bleach, is extremely harmful to soil's health.
-If you apply bleach on soil to kill termites, you will end up killing all living organisms including earth worms.
+Chlorine, the main ingredient of bleach, is extremely harmful to soil’s health.
+If you apply bleach on the soil to kill termites, you will end up killing all living organisms including earthworms.
 Once chlorine is spread out with rain, it will kill one plant at a time.
 It is just an awful way to kill ants and termites.
-Just don't do it.
-Here is a screen shot of a forum post to show you what chlorine can do to your soil.
+Just don’t do it.
+Here is a screenshot of a forum post to show you what chlorine can do to your soil.